microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 > For GCC only, you will need to use the classic Dynamics 365 settings page to enable audit logs getting sent to the O365 Security and Compliance Center.
 From the Power Apps home page, click on Settings (gear icon) > Advanced settings > Settings > Auditing > Global Audit Settings.

 ## Azure Active Directory Conditional Access
+The sovereign cloud specific AAD applications for conditional access are below,

 ### GCC AAD Application Details
 | Service | AAD Application Name | AAD Application ID |